winglang/wing/README.md

 # Build
 npm run release
 npm exec vite-node scripts/builderElectronApp.mts
-# Open the included demo/index.wx
+# Open the included demo/target/index.wsim
-open demo/target/index.wx -a $(pwd)/release/mac-arm64/Wing\ Console.app
+open demo/target/index.wsim -a $(pwd)/release/mac-arm64/Wing\ Console.app
 ```

 ## Deeplinks

 Once installed, the Wing Console will be able to process deeplinks with the `wing-console://` protocol.
-It expects an absolute path to a `.wx` file, as follows: `wing-console:///Users/winglang/app.wx`
+It expects an absolute path to a `.wsim` file, as follows: `wing-console:///Users/winglang/app.wx`

 ## Build the Wing demo file